chenxifeng0823/financial-dynamic-knowledge-graph/report.md

 #### Overall performance: RNN vs temporal attention

-The recurrent baseline provides a strong starting point: by maintaining a per‑entity hidden state `h_v^τ` and updating it as new edges arrive, it can exploit temporal patterns such as “entity A becomes increasingly central in a subgraph before forming a new type of edge.”
+The recurrent baseline provides a strong starting point: by maintaining a per‑entity hidden state *hᵥ(τ)* and updating it as new edges arrive, it can exploit temporal patterns such as "entity A becomes increasingly central in a subgraph before forming a new type of edge."
 Its training curves are smooth and well‑behaved once the two‑stage training scheme is in place.

 The temporal attention model initially underperforms when configured naively (e.g., with an over‑large learning rate or insufficient capacity), but after the staged optimization in Section 2.4 it becomes competitive and ultimately surpasses the RNN on validation MRR and Hits@10.